-ACCT 430 - Accounting Information System (3 cr hr)
+ACCT 430 - Accounting Information Systems (3 cr hr)

-This course provides coverage of issues relating to accounting information systems.
+This course provides coverage of issues relating to accounting information systems and technology.
 The course addresses data control issues, accounting cycles, accounting procedures and recording media, and provides students with an opportunity to learn and utilize an off-the-shelf accounting software package to process transactions affecting the general journal and special journals.
-Pre-requisite: ACCT 311, ACCT 320.
+Prerequisite: ACCT 210.
 Spring.